srikanth-narayanan/Traffic-Sign-Classifier/README.md

 The speed sign was chooses for two reason.
 This is the sign that model can be frequently subjected and with various number sign with similar characteristics, the model can predict it incorrectly.
 For example the image with speed sign 50 could appear as 80 with right level of noise and angle.
 The image also had a watermark, which could potential reduce the softmax probabilites

 The seconds image was "General Caution".
-This is one of the intresting choices because there many similar looking signs in the dataset.
+This was one of the intresting choices because there many similar looking signs in the dataset.
 For example Road narrows left, Road Narrows Right or Traffic Signal could appear as General caution sign to a model.
 The exclamation feature in the center of the triangle has similarity to many other warning signs.

-The priority traffic sign is one the unique in the data set.
+The priority traffic sign was one the unique in the data set.
 A priority sign and end of priorty sign are the only two that has a Rhombus shape. double border and two colour.
 This sign was probably the most unique for the model to predict.
 This sign also had part of the roof of the building that would have containminated the prediction with other signs.

 The road work was the favourite choice road sign becasue in reality there are usually multiple sign combined in a construciton zone.
 In the test image there is barricade that could be seen as level crossing sign.
 The road work image as share its similarity of a person in the center with pedestrians and childrens crossing sign.

 The fifth image is a stop sign.
 This also has unique octogonal shape, with stop letters as characters.
 In general the LeNet 5 architecture performs very well for letter.
 Hence this is an easy choice for the model to predict.

 #### 2. Model Predictions

 The following are the results of the prediction from the model.